Amazon Consultant

 A good example to exhibit this is the wellness niche.
 It can show how dynamic bidding can optimize ad spending for products where quality and effectiveness are the biggest factors in the purchasing decisions.

-For instance, if a shopper searches for “premium herbal stress reliever,” your bid can go up automatically since this term indicates a high intent to purchase quality, plant-based products.
+For instance, if a shopper searches for a "premium herbal stress reliever," your bid can go up automatically since this term indicates a high intent to purchase quality, plant-based products.
 This is the audience you want to see your items, and dynamic bidding helps make sure your supplements get in front of them.

 In contrast, your bid goes down for the term “cheap anxiety remedies" because this suggests the searcher’s focus on low-cost options.
 Plus, it can be synonymous with ineffectiveness.
 This is when your product ad should NOT be triggered, and the dynamic bidding algorithm knows that.